luigisaetta/jobs_bp/README.md

 * How to launch a JOB using Oracle **ADS**
 * How to use **ocifs** for reading from and writing to Object Storage
 * How to use Resource Principal
+* How to do batch scoring using JOBS

 ## Examples
 * [utils.py](./utils.py) with examples on how to use ocifs